AbdallahMaherDev/Product-Preview-Card-2/README.md

 🌟 Introduction

 Hello!
 I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+This project is a simple.

-🚀 Features

 Responsive and accessible design